10 Surprising Ways to Save Money on Hotels

 8. Credit Cards

 Want to accrue points faster than staying per-night with hotel chains?
 Get a co-branded hotel credit card.
-With the Hilton HHonors™ Card from American Express, for example, new cardmembers can get 40,000 bonus points after making $750 in purchases within the first 3 months of account opening.
-Considering that you can book a room for as little as few as 5,000 points, that bonus alone can save you a bundle on your next vacation.
+The bonus offers that come with many co-branded cards can save you a bundle on your next vacation.

 Another way to save some money at hotels is by using a frequent guest status.
 You can get this by staying at hotels a lot, or by getting a hotel credit card.
-For instance, having the Citi® Hilton HHonors™ Reserve Card will automatically get you Hilton HHonors Gold status, which gets you large room upgrades and free breakfast at Hiltons worldwide.
+For instance, having the Citi® Hilton HHonors™ Reserve Card will automatically get you Hilton Honors Gold status, which gets you large room upgrades and free breakfast at Hiltons worldwide.
 Other chains, like Marriott and IHG hotels, also offer mid-tier status with their credit card products.

 Sometimes, if you're a good talker, you can pit hotels against each other.
 If you see a hotel in the same town that you would like to stay at, see if they'll match the cheaper rate of their competing hotel.
 The answer is always "no" if you don't ask!